ryanchaiyakul/cs35l_project/README.md

 Redirect URI: http://localhost:4000/connect
 Leave the rest blank and click save.

-Copy the client ID and client secret and paste it into the config.py file
+Copy the client ID and client secret and paste it into the config.py file template below:

-## Step 6: Initialize the config.py file.
+## Step 5: Initialize the config.py file.
+Create a file in the cs35l_project directory named config.py and paste the following template into it.
+Note:
+    If you wish to use the postgres database, update the corresponding fields below.

 ```py
 # example config.py file: